typst/typst/docs/guides/page-setup.md

 #lorem(150)
 ```

-This example may look intimidating, but let's break it down: We are telling
+This example may look intimidating, but let's break it down: By using the
-Typst that the header depends on the current [location]($locate).
-The `loc`
+`{context}` keyword, we are telling Typst that the header depends on where we
-value allows other functions to find out where on the page we currently are.
-We
-then ask Typst if the page [counter]($counter) is larger than one at our current
+are in the document.
+We then ask Typst if the page [counter] is larger than one
-position.
-The page counter starts at one, so we are skipping the header on a
+at our (context-dependant) current position.
+The page counter starts at one, so
-single page.
+we are skipping the header on a single page.
 Counters may have multiple levels.
-This feature is used for items
-like headings, but the page counter will always have a single level, so we can
+This feature is used for items like headings, but the page counter will always
-just look at the first one.
+have a single level, so we can just look at the first one.

 You can, of course, add an `else` to this example to add a different header to
 the first page instead.